 At the Union of Methodism in 1932 numbers were large enough for both Chapels to be sustained.
 The two congregations were eventually amalgamated in 1963 when the Wesleyan Site was chosen to be the current place of worship.
 Additionally In the 1960s, an (internally) attractive light-filled church hall with stage was added for use by the surrounding community.

-This year, 2016, marks the 260th Anniversary of Methodism in Misterton.
+The year 2016 marked the 260th Anniversary of Methodism in Misterton.
 Misterton, today, lives up to its rich history.
 It continues to be thriving, active community with a range of activities and social groups.
 We are proud that a warm welcome is given to anyone who wishes to join us.

 This Month's Services

 - 2nd JANUARY 2022 - 10:30AM - LA

 - 9th JANUARY 2022 - 10:30AM - Owen